AlessandroFiorentino/RingDetection-ToolKit/README.md

 <details>
 <summary> :rocket: Quick Start </summary>

-After installing the requirements, open main.py and remove the dot in: from .ringdetection import...
+After installing the requirements, open main.py and remove the dot in: from ->.ringdetection import().
 Then:

 ```bash